oa-azab/DogSample/README.md

 This package contain business logic of the app functionality. consist of number of UseCases each on serve business function and should return simple result to be displayed by UI layer.

 ## UI
-in this app the UI layer is a simple MVP. the presenter contains the ui logic and depend on number of usescases and forward the result to the View to display it
+in this app the UI layer could be one of:
+- MVP the presenter contains the ui logic and depend on number of usescases and forward the result to the View to display it
+- MVVM the ViewModel contains the ui logic and it expose the UI state to the view to display it.

 # Dependency Injection